Computing the ideal class monoid of an order: Ideal classes

 \section{Ideal classes}

 Recall that for an order $R$ in $K$ we denote by $\cI(R)$ the commutative monoid of fractional $R$-ideals. \begin{df} Let $R$ be an order in $K$.
 The \emph{ideal class monoid} of $R$ is

 where $I\simeq J$ if and only if $I$ and $J$ are isomorphic as $R$-modules.
-We will denote the ideal class of $I$ with $\isoclass{I}$. \end{df} The name is justified by the fact that $\ICM(R)$ inherits the commutative monoid structure of $\cI(R)$, as will become evident with Corollary \ref{cor:idemodprinc}.
+We will denote the ideal class of $I$ with $\isoclass{I}$. \end{df} The name is justified by the fact that $\ICM(R)$ inherits the commutative monoid structure of $\cI(R)$, as will become evident with Corollary \ref{cor:idemodprinc}. \begin{lemma} Let $R$ be an order in $K$.
+Consider an $R$-module morphism $\vphi:I\to J$, where $I$ and $J$ are two fractional $R$-ideals, then $\vphi$ is a multiplication by some $\alpha \in K$. \end{lemma} The previous lemma, whose proof is left to the reader, directly implies the following two Corollaries. \begin{cor} Let $I$ and $J$ be two fractional $R$-ideals.
+Then we have a natural identification